Nick-Sullivan/website-watcher-js/README.md

 if not responding, go to installed apps & features, find Windows Subsystem for Linux, click advanced features.
 Click repair or reset, then reboot then start with wsl.exe

+## Rules

+Able to run server locally with no internet connection (and hit with bruno/client/api tests) Able to run server locally and point to cloud resources Able to run client locally
+Switching from local to development is in a single location Able to spin up a custom environment
+Minimal difference between CICD and dev setup
+As few technologies as possible
+Each endpoint has its own cloudwatch log group Installing is a single command
+A makefile can help, but all steps should be able to be done simply